petermartens98/React-Firebase-Private-Messaging-Web-Application/README.md

 ### Note:
 If interested in cloning: user will have to set up their own firebase backend, and update credentials in src/firebase.js
 ## Description
-Private messaging app built using React for frontend and Firebase for backend to ensure security and privacy.
+Realtime private messaging app built using React for frontend and Firebase for backend to ensure security and privacy.
 It has a user-friendly interface and is accessible on desktop and mobile devices.
 Users can create accounts, log in securely, and join private chat rooms.

 ## Technologies Utilized
 #### Front End: SCSS, React.js